oduwsdl/Zheng-REU-2023/README.md

 ```
 The full output for this example can be found at https://github.com/rachelzheng03/ODU_REU_2023/blob/main/instagram_memento_scraper/example_outputs/example14.json.

+## References
+* Haley Bragg, Himarsha R. Jayanetti, Michael L. Nelson, and Michele C. Weigle, ["Less than 4% of Archived Instagram Account Pages for the Disinformation Dozen are Replayable"](https://www.cs.odu.edu/~mweigle/papers/bragg-jcdl2023-preprint.pdf), In *Proceedings of the ACM/IEEE Joint Conference on Digital Libraries (JCDL)*, June 2023, short paper

-## Acknowledgements and Additional Resources
+## Acknowledgements
-This project was part of the [2023 ODU NSF REU Site in Disinformation Detection and Analytics](https://oducsreu.github.io/)
+This project was part of the 2023 [ODU NSF REU Site in Disinformation Detection and Analytics](https://oducsreu.github.io/)